Laplacian of the indicator

-In mathematics, the Laplacian of the indicator of the domain D is a generalisation of the derivative of the Dirac delta function to higher dimensions, and is non-zero only on the surface of D. It can be viewed as the surface delta prime function.
-It is analogous to the second derivative of the Heaviside step function in one dimension.
-It can be obtained by letting the Laplace operator work on the indicator function of some domain D.
+In potential theory (a branch of mathematics), the Laplacian of the indicator is obtained by letting the Laplace operator work on the indicator function of some domain D. It is a generalisation of the derivative (or "prime function") of the Dirac delta function to higher dimensions; it is non-zero only on the surface of D. It can be viewed as a surface delta prime function, the derivative of a surface delta function (a generalization of the Dirac delta).
+The Laplacian of the indicator is also analogous to the second derivative of the Heaviside step function in one dimension.

-The Laplacian of the indicator can be thought of as having infinitely positive and negative values when evaluated very near the boundary of the domain D. From a mathematical viewpoint, it is not strictly a function but a generalized function or measure.
+The Laplacian of the indicator can be thought of as having infinitely positive and negative values when evaluated very near the boundary of the domain D. Therefore, it is not strictly a function but a generalized function or measure.
 Similarly to the derivative of the Dirac delta function in one dimension, the Laplacian of the indicator only makes sense as a mathematical object when it appears under an integral sign; i.e. it is a distribution function.
 Just as in the formulation of distribution theory, it is in practice regarded as a limit of a sequence of smooth functions; one may meaningfully take the Laplacian of a bump function, which is smooth by definition, and let the bump function approach the indicator in the limit.